GerritGeeraerts/markdown-cv/index.md

 * Listening to the needs of the customer and translating it to the correct product.

 `2012` <span style="font-size:1.2em;">**Teacher ICT**</span>, GLTT, Halle, Belgium
-* I love breaking down information into small and easy to understand concepts.w
-  which makes it easy to understand for students.
+* I love breaking down information into small and easy to understand concepts which makes it easy to understand for students.

 `2009 - 2010` <span style="font-size:1.2em;">**Chief employee IT**</span>, University Ghent, Belgium
 * Writing a user story and developing a workflow tool for sales, laborants, customers and administration department. [**.net, SQL, HTML, CSS**]